Tyagideepak108/Landing-page-for-news-summarizer/README.md

 ## 📝 License

-All rights reserved © 2024 NewsSummarizer
+All rights reserved © 2024 SnapNews

 ## 💡 Powered by PRL